rab1515/BLV_Klicky/README.md

 Please reference the Klicky repo for probe assembly instructions: https://github.com/jlas1/Klicky-Probe

 To assemble the purge bucket, glue and press 3x 3mmx6mm neodymium magnets to the bucket, then glue and place 3x magnets in the bracket, making sure to match polarity.
 The bucket bracket gets attached to the back rail using 2x m5x10 socket head screws and t-nuts.
+Cut a piece of 2mm thick silicone to 15mm by 13mm and place it in the slot of the purge bucket.

 # Software